trizen/raku-rosettacode/programming_tasks/M/Memory_layout_of_a_data_structure.md

     clear_to_send
     ring_indicator
 >;

 my bit @signal[T_RS232];

 @signal[signal_ground] = 1;
 ```

 In the absence of shaped arrays, you can do the usual bit-twiddling tricks on a native integer of sufficient size.
 (Such an integer could presumably be mapped directly to a device register.)

 ```perl
 $signal +|= 1 +< signal_ground;
 ```

 Using a native int is likelier to work on a big-endian machine in any case.
-Another almost-there solution is the mapping of C representational types into Perl 6 for native interfaces, but it does not yet support bit fields.
+Another almost-there solution is the mapping of C representational types into Raku for native interfaces, but it does not yet support bit fields.